-Writing has always been something I’ve enjoyed that is also very important to me, and with the encouragement of my followers on Instagram, I’ve been writing longer posts on there where I share more about my life as an artist and small business owner, and as someone who lives with sometimes debilitating migraines and anxiety.
-I don’t let either of those stop me from being who I am or from living my life, even though it’s not easy sometimes, and I try to pass on any tips and advice I’ve learned over the years in the hope that it will help others.
-I’m currently in the process of writing and illustrating a book about an entirely different topic - I’m currently just starting on that journey, so more about that another time!
-I’ve had to put it on hold for a few months as I became busy with other projects, but will be getting back to it soon.
-I wrote an article for Breathe magazine last year, and I’d love to start writing for publications on a more regular basis.
+Writing has always been something that I’ve enjoyed and is very important to me.
+With the encouragement of my followers on Instagram, I’ve begun to write longer posts on there where I share more about my life as an artist, and as someone who lives with sometimes debilitating migraines and anxiety.
+I don’t let either of those problems stop me from being who I am or from living my life, and I endeavour to pass on any tips and advice I’ve learned over the years in the hope that it will help others.
+I’m currently in the process of writing and illustrating a book about an entirely different topic - I’m only just starting on that particular project, so I’ll tell you more another time!
+I also wrote an article for Breathe magazine last year, and I’d love to perhaps write for publications on a more regular basis.

 As you can see, there are so many different things I’d like to do and for years I’ve allowed fear to hold me back, but not anymore!
 I hope you’ll join me on my journey; let’s have some fun!